Aerial view of a suburban neighborhood at sunset, with rows of houses and tree-lined streets under a warm orange sky.

 Unit Heater Types

-First, check to see what fuel source you have available in your space.
+First, check which fuel source is available in your space.

 Knowing your fuel source will help determine what type of heater you will need.
-If you currently don’t have a fuel source, you will need to decide what would work best for your situation.
+If you don’t currently have a fuel source, you will need to decide what works best for your situation.

 There are three main types of heaters on the market to choose from: